-When terminating the employment, the Employer and the Employee will observe the relevant provisions laid down in the 2020 Collective Agreement for universities of applied sciences.
+Upon termination of the employment contract, the Employer and the Employee observe the relevant provisions laid down in the 2022-2023 Collective Agreement for universities of applied sciences.

-The Employer will take out pension insurance for the Employee with the Foundation Pension Fund ABP.
+The Employer takes out pension insurance for the Employee with the Foundation Pension Fund ABP.
 (ABP- General Pension Fund for Public Employees, Algemeen Burgerlijk Pensioenfonds).